isomerpages/moe-chijkcp/_our-ij-experience/CCA/ART Club.md

 <br><strong>TEACHERS I/C:</strong>&nbsp;Mrs Irene Lim &amp; Mdm Rasyidah Binte
 Abdul Rasid</p>
 <h4>SYNOPSIS:</h4>
-<p>The ART Club at CHIJ (Katong) Primary aims to inspire artistic growth,
+<p>The Art Club at CHIJ (Katong) Primary aims to inspire artistic growth,
 foster a passion for the arts and provide a supportive space where young artists have opportunities to explore, express and celebrate their unique talents.
 It also aims to nurture a community of budding artists who embrace